DigitalGrainSize/SediNet/README.md

 14) now checks for estimating weights path in root and `res_folder` directory and, if present, uses it.
 This can be used to add batch size combinations sequentially
 15) optionally, training imagery is now augmented if `DO_AUG=True` (in the defaults file).
 This doubles the training set, by augmenting each image (random horizontal shift, followed by a vertical flip)
 16) file names shorter (number of variables enumerated rather than each listed)
-17) updated README
+17) improved/rewritten README
 18) more consistent and descriptive filenaming convention
 19) simpler structure: `train` only does training (no prediction).
 Use `predict` to get train and test sets evaluation.
 This also allows defaulting to CPU for prediction, to avoid OOM errors that are more likely using GPU for prediction
 20) no separate config file for prediction.
 One config file for both training and prediction
 21) fixed many bugs, including one that was using 3-band greyscale imagery (doh!)
 22) uses an exponentially decreasing learning rate scheduler rather than adaptive (because validation loss can be erratic)
 23) uses depthwise separable 2d convolutions rather than trad 2d convs. see [here](https://keras.io/api/layers/convolution_layers/separable_convolution2d/)
-24) variables in `defaults.py` based on consideration of accuracy across many datasets, both included and not included as pat of the SediNt package
+24) variables in `defaults.py` based on consideration of accuracy across many datasets, both included and not included as pat of the SediNet package
+25) categorical models also have a shallow and false option
+26) `predict_all.sh` is a fully worked example of using the framework to predict on all continuous datasets

 > The most important changes area
 * depthwise separable convolution layers
 * exponentially decreasing learning rate scheduler
 * pinball loss for continuous variables
-* focal loss for categorical variables
+* focal loss and "shallow=False" for categorical variables

 --------------------------------------------------------------------------------
 ## Other things